AbdallaAlhag/Blogger/README.md

-    ✅ Work on comments section components for article pages ✅ Create comment MVC that attaches comments to posts id ❌ Link sign up and login to redirect to the private client and logout redirects to public client ❌ Allow users to log in and sign up
-    ✅ Create auth and login/signup pages
+    ✅ Work on comments section components for article pages ✅ Create comment MVC that attaches comments to posts id ❌ Link sign up and login to redirect to the private client and logout redirects to public client ✅ Create auth and login/signup pages
+        ✅ Allow users to sign up and log in
-         Implement passport to authenticate users
+        ✅ Implement passport to authenticate users
-        ❌ Use JWT for auth
+        ✅ Use JWT for auth
     ❌ Create Post blog page
     ❌ Allow users to edit their own posts
+    ❌ Validate login and signup form and showcase errors

 # Monorepop set up: